flojoy-ai/docs/docs/general-tutorials/visa-usb.md

 - Choose `WinUSB` (> v6.1) to the right of the green arrow.
 - Press `Install Driver`.
 - You may need to restart your system for the changes to work.

+You may also have to place the `libusb-1.0.dll` file in `C:/Windows/System32` as described below.

 ### 2. Manual Method